mlindgren/blog-archive/source/_posts/2014-12-07-book-review-i-am-malala.markdown

 ---
 layout: post
 title: "Book Review: I Am Malala"
-date: 2014-12-07 22:07
+date: 2014-12-25 17:33
 comments: true
 categories: [Personal]
 published: false
 ---

-I expect most of you will be familiar with Malala Yousafzai, but if you're not, she is a Pakistani education activist who, at the age of 15, was shot in the head by the Taliban for her outspoken support for the education of women and girls.
-Miraculously, she survived the assassination attempt, and following her recovery, redoubled her campaign in support of education.
+I expect most people will already have some familiarity with Malala Yousafzai.
+In case you've been living under a rock, though, Malala is a young Pakistani woman who, at the age of 15, was shot in the head by the Taliban for her outspoken support of the right to education of women and girls.
+Miraculously, she survived the assassination attempt, and following her recovery, has continued to campaign in support of education.
 Now, at age 17, she has an impressive list of accomplishments and accolades to her name, including most recently becoming the youngest Nobel laureate in history after jointly winning the 2014 Peace Prize with Kailash Satyarthi, another activist for children's rights.

-_I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban_, written jointly with award-winning foreign correspondent Christina Lamb, is Yousafzai's autobiography.
-It chronicles her experience growing up in Pakistan's Swat Valley, the invasion of the Taliban into the area and her life under their rule, and their attempted assassination of her for outspoken support of the right to education of all children, including girls.
+_I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban_, written jointly with award-winning foreign correspondent Christina Lamb, is Malala's autobiography.
+It chronicles her experience growing up in Pakistan's Swat Valley, the invasion of the Taliban into the area and her life under their rule, their attempt on her life, and her recovery and continuing efforts in support of education.<!-- more -->

-Reviews always contain elements of subjectivity, and there's nothing wrong with that per se: art, after all, is in the eye of the beholder.
+Before I continue, a caveat about this review: reviews always contain elements of subjectivity, and there's nothing wrong with that per se: art, after all, is in the eye of the beholder.
 But a reviewer must endeavor to keep his own biases in check, and in particular, to separate his opinion of the creator from his judgment of the creation.
-In that respect, this review is difficult for me to write.
-I think that Malala Yousafzai is the bravest and most heroic person alive today, and potentially also one of the most important people to the future of civilization.
-The emancipation and education of oppressed, powerless and impoverished women and girls in developing countries is vitally important to <span style="background-color: yellow;">global progress</span>, and Malala has become not only a global symbol of this struggle, but also, through [her foundation](http://www.malala.org/) and her outreach, one of the foremost <span style="background-color: yellow;">individuals</span> in effecting a solution.
+In that respect, this review is difficult to write.
+I believe that Malala Yousafzai is the most courageous and heroic person alive today, and that her campaign has the potential to be among the most important activist movements of the 21st century.
+The emancipation and education of oppressed, powerless and impoverished women and girls in developing countries is vitally important to global stability and progress, and Malala has become not only an internationally-recognized figurehead for this struggle, but also, through [her foundation](http://www.malala.org/) and her speeches, one of the most important leaders in effecting a solution.

 Naturally, then, I find I have a hard time criticizing Malala's work, and you should bear that in mind as you read this review.
-Try as I might to maintain objectivity, I will likely be more forgiving to this book than I would to a book written by someone for whom I did not have such great respect.
-It is a bit troubling, then, that I have to admit that this book took me almost a year to read, and not due to its length: even including a short glossary and timeline, it's barely more than 300 pages.
+Despite any effort to the contrary, I will likely be more forgiving to this book than I would to a book written by someone for whom I did not have such great respect.

+It is unfortunate, then, that I must admit that this book took me almost a year to read, and not due to its length: even including a short glossary and timeline, it's barely more than 300 pages.
 The problem was that I just didn't find the first third of the book very interesting, so I started reading it very slowly, and then eventually put it down for a long time, only returning to it recently.

-The first chapters of _I Am Malala_ seem to mainly serve as context for the rest of the book.
+The first chapters of _I Am Malala_ mainly serve as context for the rest of the book.
 Malala first describes the history of Pakistan and of her family.
 Her father is shown even before her birth to be an ambitious and courageous person in his own right: as a young college graduate, he quickly progressed from